What Are Marketing Funnel Metrics - Beginner’s Guide

 Track the overall impressions your content received compared to interaction to understand the engagement level of your content.

-For example, in Google Search Console, you may track how many impressions an article had along with the click-through rate.
-These give you a hint of how optimized your content is on first impressions.
 If you have high impressions, then you did a good job with SEO.
 If CTR is low, then you may have to improve the meta title and description.

 3. Bounce Rate